8: Customer Service & Building a Loyal Customer Base

 Gorgias

 Read MoreIgnoring e-commerce customer service can be a costly mistake.
-By establishing a proactive and responsive framework, before you need them, goes a long way toward handling issues professionally and positively.
+Establishing a proactive and responsive framework, before you need them, goes a long way toward handling issues professionally and positively.
 Check out this article on Richpanel.com: Ecommerce Customer Service: Best Practices, Software by Team Richpanel.

 Customer Loyalty

-Loyal customers add value to your business by providing recurring revenue and promoting your brand.
-Let’s explore both traditional and innovative ways to build and maintain customer loyalty.
+Loyal customers add value to your business by providing recurring revenue, promoting your brand, and increasing long-term profitability.
+Let’s explore both traditional and innovative ways to build and maintain customer loyalty, then see how automation and service systems can help scale your efforts.

 Traditional Methods to Build Loyalty